-The phone alerts you in 2 ways when you receive a new message by:
+The phone can alert you in several ways when you receive a new message, including:

-- Displaying a notification message on the screen.

-- Displaying the message icon

-(It blinks when the

-message is urgent).
+- Displaying a notification message on the screen. - Displaying the message icon Image: On the status bar (It blinks when the message is urgent). - Ringing and/or Vibrating (depending on the Volume settings).